-- Discard a Class or Style.
+- Discard a Class.

-- Play a Go Up a Level or Mook.
+- Play a Go Up a Level or Sidekick.

-- Play a Curse.
+- Play a Trap.

 You may perform these actions at any time, as long as you are not in combat:

 - Trade an Item with another player (the other player may not be in combat, either). - Change which Items you have equipped. - Play a card that you have just received (some cards may be played even during combat; see above).